Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Phenomenological model

 For the NN trained on the standard deviations, we used the same architecture and training setup.
 The minimum validation loss in that case was reached at epoch 424.

 We then proceeded to produce the MCMC chains and obtained the posterior distribution.
 We present this as a corner plot in Fig.~\ref{fig:mcmc_gp_nn_2k_phenom}.
-We can see that the NNs are able to produce almost identical posterior distributions to those from the GPs.
+The NN posteriors are nearly indistinguishable from the GP posteriors.
 The median values with the 16th and 84th percentiles of the posterior distributions are reported in Table \ref{tab:phenom_posterior_median}.

 In our own implementation, the time for MCMC generation using GPs was 129.2 minutes.
 Similarly, for MCMC using NNs for the same number of samples, the total wall-clock time was 37.5 minutes.